 Get down with the locals and enjoy a classic Southern meal and welcome hospitality on your next vacation to Tennessee.
 Music lovers, foodies and history buffs agree that you can’t go wrong in the greater state of Tennessee!

-Another historic location to visit in your Nashville rental car is The Mill at Lebanon.
+Another historic location to visit is The Mill at Lebanon.
 Known as the former Lebanon Woolen Mill, the restored building is listed on the National Register of Historic places.
-Today, the mill is used as mixed facility where residents and tourists can enjoy unique retail shops, restaurants, museums and galleries located throughout the 200,000-square foot hub.
+Today, the mill is used as a mixed facility, where residents and tourists can enjoy unique retail shops, restaurants, museums and galleries located throughout the 200,000-square foot hub.

 You won’t miss a beat during your stay along the Mississippi River, at least not while driving around in your Memphis rental car.
 Roll your windows down and turn the radio off while you drive around Beale Street Historic District.
 You’ll hear live music from every direction.
 Stop by the Stax Museum and learn about the founding fathers of soul before heading over to Sun Studio.
 This particular music center was used by The King himself to record some of his most recognizable songs.
 After seeing where Elvis worked, take a tour of Graceland to see how The King spent his leisurely time living large in Tennessee.

 Elvis may have made his mark on music history, but there is a lot more heritage to Memphis then the King of rock and roll.
 Take a drive down to the National Civil Rights Museum at the old Lorraine Motel.
 You can also learn more about the Civil War at Shiloh National Military History Park, where the first major battle occurred.
 Experience the architecture on a tour, around the town of Le Grange as you take a trip back in time.
 The plantations offer stately antebellum mansions, long verandas, and beautiful land, filled with magnolia trees for you to explore.